genboy/Festival/README.md

   #### Setup

   ### Install & Configure

+  - !
+Update Festival 2 in development using ingame UI for configurations

   - Standard Plugin installation; Upload .phar file to server 'plugin' folder (or upload .zip if you have latest devtools installed), restart the server, go to  folder plugins/Festival;